These Easy Meals Are Perfect for Kids to Make!

 A not-so-healthy, but yummy, hot lunch!

 Share your family’s traditional omelet recipe with your kiddo.
+Or you can use this simple recipe.

 You’ll be surprised how fast they can learn how to flip an omelet!